franc0is/jsondiff-c/README.md

 ### What's TODO

-* jsondiff-c currently requires gcc/g++ 7.
+* jsondiff-c on Unix currently requires gcc/g++ 7.
 I'll fix this at a later date.
-* verify this all works on Linux & Windows
 * transform APIs (to apply a diff object to another diff object)
 * more example programs
-* continuous build/test with travis
+* continuous build/test with ~Travis~ (done) & Appveyor
+* dependencies are build from source, need to deploy more packages to bintray

 ## Building